biuprety/MyGreenButler/README.md

  <h3>Run the application</h3>
 =============================== <br/>
- - Clone this repo using "git clone
+ - Clone this repo using "git clone https://github.com/biuprety/MyGreenButler.git".<br/>
+ - Go to project root directory and enter "composer install" command. it will install all of your dependencies. <br/>
+ - Create a database named "myGreenButler".
+Database configuration is set in .env file in root directory. <br/>
+ - Enter command "php artisan migrate". it will create all the tables from migration files required for user and laravel passport. <br/>
+ - Enter command "php artisan db:seed". it will seed the user(name:'admin', email:'admin@example.com', password:'admin123') to user table from UserSeeder class